wangraying/sglang/docs/benchmark/benchmark.md

 1. By comparing the performance with mixed-running both enabled and disabled, we observe an expected increase in output throughput, which is typically along with a decreased ITL latency across most datasets.
 2. When mixed-running is enabled, We also observe an increased ITL latency as the chunked prefill size increases.
 This is because larger prefills will create *generation stalls*[[1]](https://www.usenix.org/system/files/osdi24-agrawal.pdf).
 3. The impact to TTFT latency is not that obvious.
 For datasets with shorter contex lengths, such as Random-1000 and ShareGPT, a larger chunked prefill size is preferred.
-4. The overall impact varies with the characteristics of the datasets.
+4. The overall impact varies with the characteristics of the datasets and the parallelism strategies.
 The optimal setting may need more sophisticated methods for exploration and exploitation.
-But setting chunked prefill size to 512 with mixed-running enabled seems to be a good point to start with.
+But for tp size of 1, as it is the case in our experiments, setting chunked prefill size to 512 with mixed-running enabled seems to be a good point to start with.